Denmark Thrives Despite High Taxes

 KESTENBAUM: I took a walk with economist Ole Petersen at the Copenhagen Business School.
 He pointed out one strange thing: The government buildings, built centuries ago, they're gigantic.

-Mr. OLE PETERSEN (PhD Fellow, Copenhagen Business School): All the buildings in downtown Copenhagen and the Royal Castle, the Parliament Building, the ministries are oversized.
+OLE PETERSEN: All the buildings in downtown Copenhagen and the Royal Castle, the Parliament Building, the ministries are oversized.

 KESTENBAUM: The buildings are too big here.